DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 The federation failure mode

 The thing the protocol guards against most carefully: when multiple specialists share the same blind spot, the whole federation can do worse than a single skeptical analyst would.
 If three different specialists are all biased upward on US institutional resilience for the same structural reason, the federation will produce three independent-looking estimates that are all wrong in the same direction.
+It looks like convergent evidence.
+It isn't.

-The bias the federation never moved
+The bias the federation took ten turns to move

-The modal-hold review (new at turn six)
+The modal-hold review (new at turn 6)

 A protocol item that asks once a turn: which variables are we still tracking just because they were load-bearing two turns ago and nobody re-checked?
 Which of our framing assumptions are still shaping our estimates even though we wrote down a warning we never acted on?
 Which of our headline questions have become irrelevant to what's actually happening?

-"Falsifies-on" hooks (new at turn seven)
+"Falsifies-on" hooks (new at turn 7)

-Starting at turn seven, every major estimate carries a list of conditions that would force the federation to re-estimate.
+Every major estimate from turn 7 onward carries a list of conditions that would force the federation to re-estimate.
 Example, for "the president stays in office through January 2029":

 Each hook also has a half-life: even if nothing visibly happens, the estimate has to be re-elicited after some interval.
 The point is to catch the drift that happens when nothing visibly moves but the underlying conditions have shifted anyway.